Leica CL vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The CL lacks such a headphone port.

 The CL is a recent model that features in the current product line-up of Leica.
 In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
+Further information on the two cameras, as well as related accessories, can be found on the Leica and Sony websites.

 Review summary: Leica CL vs Sony A7 II